 Work injury lawyer comp discusses rules of evidence and why an employee should never appeal a denied workers’ comp claim on his or her own.

 Our attorneys have over 75 years of combined experience representing people who have been denied workers’ comp benefits.
 We have seen all kinds of workplace accidents and recovered millions of dollars for our clients.
-How to appeal a denied workers’ comp claim is a common question that we get asked.
+How to appeal a denied workers’ comp claim in Michigan is a common question that we get asked.
 This is our warning about representing yourself.

 We have seen people use online resources to represent themselves in court.
 It never goes well and jeopardizes any valid claim they might have.
 One individual thought he had a valid legal argument simply because anonymous users on an Internet message board agreed.

 Do not expect a magistrate to award workers’ comp benefits using common sense.
 Just because someone is right does not mean they can win at trial.
 Specific procedures must be followed, and the rules of evidence apply.